 Our thanks to the sender for highlighting this feature for us, we probably would have missed it.

 On the subject of features, issue 126 is crammed full of top-class articles and features.
 The front cover depicts a painting of a Nothosaur by the influential Czech artist Zdeněk Burian.
 John Lavas builds on his piece incorporated into issue 125 on Burian’s Ichthyosaurs, writing about Placodonts, Nothosaurs and primitive turtles.

 The Front Cover of Issue 126 Features a Nothosaur

 This issue covers not two but three prehistoric animals.
 Phil Hore treats us to a run down on Wendiceratops, a Centrosaurine named in 2015.
 To read Everything Dinosaur’s article about the discovery of Wendiceratops: Wendiceratops pinhornensis from Southern Alberta, in addition Phil has penned a most informative article on Cynognathus, a bizarre Triassic critter that has been studied for more than 120 years, still there is lots more to learn about this therapsid.
 Matt Bille describes that Devonian delight Dunkleosteus, so there are Placodonts and Placoderms in the summer 2018 edition.

 Dunkleosteus terrelli – First King of the Ocean

 Picture Credit: Everything Dinosaur

-For further information on Prehistoric Times and to subscribe to this excellent magazine: Prehistoric Times Magazine
+For further information about Prehistoric Times and to subscribe: Prehistoric Times Magazine